nologic/idaref/README.md

 When working with x86, I noticed that many instructions point to the same documentation.
 So, the plugin supports single level referencing.
-Just place '-R:[new instruction]' into description to redirect the loading. 'new instruction' the the target.
+Just place '-R:[new instruction]' into description to redirect the loading. 'new instruction' is the target.
 So, when loading the script will detect the link and load the new target automatically.

     cur.execute("INSERT INTO instructions VALUES (?, ?, ?)", ("x86", inst, "-R:%s" % first_inst))